mars0i/popco2/src/popco/io/csv.md

                  (map #(mx/subvector % 1 len-1) ; assumes SALIENT nodes are index 0
                       activn-vecs)))))

-;; ANOTHER NEW VERSION
-;; Note: as of 5/2104, join in vectorz, i.e. in matrix_api.clj, appears to
-;; convert into Clojure vectors and then use concat.
 (defn alt2-propn-activns-row
-  "Construct a sequence of activations representing all propn activns of all persons at one tick."
   [popn]
   (mx/join
     (map (comp vec